 ARTICLE III – Election of Officers

-Section 1:- A Nominating Committee consisting of four (4) members shall be appointed by the President not later than two weeks before the Annual Meeting, to nominate candidates for the elective offices for the following year.
+Section 1:- A Nominating Committee consisting of five (5) members shall be appointed by the President not later than two weeks before the Annual Meeting, to nominate candidates for the elective offices for the following year.
 No more than one member of the Nominating Committee may concurrently hold elective office in the Association.
-The Nominating Committee is to be comprised of one representative each of Brookdale North, Brookdale South, Orchardale, and Wohlshire.
+The Nominating Committee is to be comprised of one representative each of Brookdale North, Brookdale South, Orchardale, Wohlshire, and Park-Newport.
 This Committee shall submit its list of candidates at the annual meeting.
 Nominations for any elective office may also be made by any member from the floor at this meeting.
-With the exception of President, nominees from the floor must be made by members from the areas involved.
+With the exception of the President, nominees from the floor must be made by members from the areas involved.
 The candidate receiving the largest number of votes cast shall be considered duly elected to the particular office.
-In case of tie for a given office, additional balloting shall continue until one candidate receives a majority.
+In case of a tie for a given office, additional balloting shall continue until one candidate receives a majority.

 Section 2:- All officers must be resident members in good standing.
 Vice Presidents must reside in the area they represent.

 Section 3:- The elected officers shall hold office for one year beginning June 1 with no limits on the number of terms to be reelected.
 The person holding the office of President shall not hold office for more than four terms unless no candidate seeks the presidency.

 Section 1:- Special committees and their chairpersons may be appointed at any time by the President or by the presiding officer at any meeting, to serve at the pleasure of the President.

 Section 2:- The President shall be an ex-officio member of any special committees.

 ARTICLE V – Amendments